Wolverton and Stony Stratford Tramway: History

-Despite its apparent success, the company quickly ran into financial difficulties and at an Extraordinary General Meeting of shareholders held in Wolverton on 4 November 1889, an amendment to accept voluntary liquidation was passed.
+Despite its apparent success, the company quickly ran into financial difficulties and at an extraordinary general meeting of shareholders held in Wolverton on 4 November 1889, an amendment to accept voluntary liquidation was passed.
 Subsequently, a syndicate of Bedford businessmen led by Herbert Leon purchased the line, which reopened the section between Wolverton and Stony Stratford on 20 November 1891.
 The Deanshanger extension, however, was to remain permanently closed.

 The tramway struggled on as an independent concern, but by 1919 was in an increasingly derelict state and once again in danger of closure.
 Fearing that the only means of transport for much of its Wolverton workforce would soon disappear, the LNWR stepped in and purchased the line, not only undertaking renovations of the permanent way and rolling stock, but even acquiring a new Bagnall saddle tank locomotive.
-After the passing of the Railways Act 1921, responsibility for the line passed to the London Midland and Scottish Railway in 1923.
+After the passing of the Railways Act 1921, responsibility for the line passed to the London, Midland and Scottish Railway in 1923.
 On 4 May 1926, the staff allocated to keep the tramway running on the first day of the General Strike failed to report for duty and the line never carried passengers again.

-Locomotives and rolling stock
+Rolling stock

 The line's original rolling stock consisted of 5 double-deck passenger cars, built by the Midland Railway Carriage and Wagon Company in Shrewsbury.
 Whilst similar in appearance to urban counterparts of the period, 3 of these were the largest tramcars in Britain at the time, being 44 ft in length with seating for 100 persons.
 The other cars could carry 80 and 50 passengers, of which the smaller (most probably intended for use at quiet times of day) was the only to have upholstered seats.